-When used correctly, Bitcoin is one of the safest and most secure ways to make deposits and payouts.
+When used correctly, Bitcoin is one of the safest and most secure ways to make deposits and withdrawals.

-Just like any method of online payment, if not used responsibly there can be some risk.
-But, if you follow a few simple security guidelines, you’ll be able to use Bitcoin without any concerns.
+Like any method of online payment, if not used responsibly there can be some risk.
+But follow a few simple security guidelines and you’ll be able to use Bitcoin without any concerns.

 - • Transactions are recorded on the “blockchain” (a public, distributed ledger) which makes them more transparent and harder to tamper with.